Cipla’s revenue picks up with covid sales but valuations stiff

-Cipla’s revenue picks up with covid sales but valuations stiff2 min read .
-08:57 PM IST
+Cipla’s revenue picks up with covid sales but valuations stiff1 min read .
+Updated: 09 Nov 2020, 11:51 AM IST

-The Cipla stock, a big gainer in the pharma rally due to the lockdown, is up about 63% from its pre-covid highs
+Covid-19 drug sales have given Cipla Ltd a fair push in Q2

 Covid-19 drug sales have given Cipla Ltd a fair push in Q2.
 The firm’s revenues were a step ahead of the Street’s estimates.
 Cipla’s margin profile has also got a lift despite some of its sales expenses increasing sequentially.
 The Cipla stock, a big gainer in the pharma rally due to the lockdown, is up about 63% from its pre-covid highs.
 But analysts could still raise earnings due to further cost savings and a pick up in US revenue.